seriema/angular-apimock/README.md

 `shouldReplace: function`- takes a `request` object and decides if the path should be rerouted.
 Default: Checks the requested URL for `apiPath` and returns true if it's the beginning of the path.

 `replacePath: function`- takes a `request` object and replaces the URL with the routed path.
-Default: Simply replaces `apiPath` with `mockDataPath`.
+Default: Simply replaces `apiPath` with `mockDataPath`, but adds the HTTP verb and `.json` at the end of the path.
+A GET request to '/api/user/5' turns into '/api/user/5.get.json'.

 `isMocking: function`- decides if mocking is enabled.
 Default: Checks `$location` for a `apimock` variable and that it's set to `true`.